woodRock/glowing-tribble/README.md

     ```bash
     npm run dev
     ```
-    The frontend application will be running on `http://localhost:5173` (or the next available port).
+    The frontend application will typically be running on `http://localhost:5173` (or the next available port).
+Open this URL in your web browser.

-# glowing-tribble
-# glowing-tribble
+Once both are running, you can select a benchmark problem and an algorithm in the client application to generate rosters.